VenkateshDan/Real-Time-Streaming-with-Kafka-Spark-and-Public-APIs/README.md

     Kafka as the messaging layer
     Spark Structured Streaming for processing
     Airflow Integration
-    Optional: Write to PostgreSQL, Console, or Azure ADLS
+    Write to PostgreSQL, Console, or Azure ADLS

 🏗️ Architecture Diagram